article-detail-page

 ASCVD risk less than 10%:

-It is recommended the patient employ healthy lifestyle changes alone if their ASCVD risk is less than 10%.
+If the patient's ASCVD risk is less than 10% then their lifestyle changes should be managed with nonpharmacological therapies.
 The patient’s BP level should be assessed in 3-6 months.1

 ASCVD greater than 10%:

-Healthy lifestyle changes combined with a BP-lowering medication (single agent) is the recommended treatment if the patient’s ASCVD risk is greater than 10% or if the patient has a clinical cardiovascular disease, diabetes mellitus or chronic kidney disease.
+Use of BP-lowering medications is recommended for primary prevention in adults with an estimated ASCVID risk of 10% or higher.
 After starting treatment, the patient’s BP level should be reassessed in one month.1 If the patient’s BP goal is met after one month, the patient can be reassessed again in 3-6 months.1 If BP goal is not met after one month, a different medication or titration should be considered.1 The patient should continue to follow up with their physician monthly until BP level is controlled.1

 Stage 2 Hypertension

-Stage 2 hypertension is defined as a systolic BP of ≥140 mmHg and a diastolic BP of ≥90 mmHg.1 A combination of healthy lifestyle changes and BP-lowering medication (two first-line agents of different classes) is the recommended care plan for patients with stage 2 hypertension.1 If patient’s BP goal is met after one month of treatment, they can be reassessed in 3-6 months.1 If BP goal has not been achieved after one month of treatment, a different medication or titration should be considered along with monthly follow-ups with their physician until BP is controlled.1
+Stage 2 hypertension is defined as a systolic BP of ≥140 mmHg and a diastolic BP of ≥90 mmHg.1 Adults with stage 2 hypertension should be evaluated by or referred to a primary care provider within 1 month of the initial diagnosis, have a combination of nonpharmacological and antihypertensive drug therapy (with 2 agents of different classes) initiated, and have a repeat BP evaluation in 1 month.1 If a patient’s BP goal is met after one month of treatment, they can be reassessed in 3-6 months.1 If BP goal has not been achieved after one month of treatment, a different medication or titration should be considered along with monthly follow-ups with their physician until BP is controlled.1

 Hypertensive Urgency vs Emergency